krisvanrens/lighting-talk-040coders/040coders-lightning-talk.md

 #
 ## Toy-sharing hell
-Toys are resources; races and deadlocks occur
+Toys are resources; races and deadlocks occur.

 #
+## Toy-sharing hell
+Toys are resources; races and deadlocks occur.

+All the time.

+#
+## Another one: resource overcommitment
+Holidays, birthday parties anyone?

+#
-## Resource overcommitment
+## Another one: resource overcommitment
+Holidays, birthday parties anyone?

 I guess you get it by now.

 # One last example